SuperOkazaki/fusee-launcher/README.md

 8. Use the arrow buttons in the window that opens to find your payloads.
 9. Press Run.

+# Troubleshooting
+Recieving this error? `usb.core.NoBackendError: No backend available`

+	Run: brew link --overwrite libusb

+If you are recieving issues and wish for help, please open a GitHub issue or let me know on the GBATemp thread.

+Include the following information:

+1. MacOS Version String (e.g., 10.14.x).
+Just giving me the name of the release ("High Sierra") does not help as much.
+2. Mac hardware.
+Include the model and year, so I know what ports and interfaces you are using.
 # Credit

 - ReSwitched